moosingin3space/engr100-controls/README.md

 trimless control is in the branch `trimless` and is being debugged independently.

+Later integrated new trimless controls that work (merged from branch `trimless`).

 ## 2015-03-28
 Implemented trimless elevator and throttle controls (merged from branch `gains`) and successfully flew the blimp.